Course Syllabus

 Wednesdays, 5:30pm - 7:30pm | Zoom |

 All class materials for each module will be released online in Canvas on Wednesdays throughout the entire semester.
 A weekly live online meeting will be held on Wednesdays, 5:30pm - 7:30pm.
 Attendance at the live web conferences is required.
-Use this link to join: https://santarosa-edu.zoom.us/j/208475953.
+Use this link to join: https://santarosa-edu.zoom.us/j/208475953 Links to an external site..
 To view any weekly lecture's recorded screencast, visit the Screencast page for any week in the Modules section.

 The first live Web conference will take place on Wednesday, January 17, 5:30pm - 7:30pm.